Gisele Bündchen says divorce from Tom Brady and other recent struggles have been ‘very tough’ on her family | KRDO

 “It makes me proud to see how they’re all becoming their own little individual selves, but how their principles and their values are so strong.
 It makes me so happy to see that, they’re flourishing into their own beings,” she said.

-The supermodel has also found solace in the wellness space, prioritizing her self-care by mediating, exercising and eating healthy as a means to find balance.
+The supermodel has also found solace in the wellness space, prioritizing her self-care by meditating, exercising and eating healthy as a means to find balance.

 “I think if I didn’t have all the different tools that I have to support me during these times, it would’ve been very hard,” she said.